slide/slide.github.io/_posts/2008-12-18-the-nameless-one.md

 </div>

 <div style="text-align: left;">
-  That&#8217;s a 1993 Ford Escort.
+  That's a 1993 Ford Escort.
 The color was black.
 Stick shift.
 Nice little car.
-I taught her how to drive it (she hadn&#8217;t driven stick before) and she was great.</p>
+I taught her how to drive it (she hadn't driven stick before) and she was great.</p>
 </div>

 <div style="text-align: left;">